argrelay/argrelay/readme.md

 # CLI-friendly completion: primary focus

-GUI-s are secondary for `argrelay`'s niche because they do not have the restrictions that CLI-s have:
+GUI-s are secondary for `argrelay`'s niche because<br/>
+GUI-s do not have the restrictions CLI-s have:
 *   Technically, the server can handle requests for any GUI.
-*   But API-s are primarily tailored to support CLI.
+*   But API-s are primarily feature-tailored to support CLI.

 # Syntax: origin story

 When an interface is limited...

-You probably heard about research when apes were taught to communicate with humans in sign language (their vocal apparatus cannot reproduce speech effectively).
+You probably heard about research where<br/>
+apes were taught to communicate with humans in sign language<br/>
+(their vocal apparatus cannot reproduce speech effectively).

-Naturally, with limited vocabulary, they combined known words to describe unnamed things.
+Naturally, with limited vocabulary,<br/>
+they combined known words to describe unnamed things.

+For example,<br/>
-For example, to ask for a watermelon (without knowing the exact sign), they used combination of known "drink" + "sweet".
+to ask for a watermelon (without knowing the exact sign),<br/>
+they used combination of known "drink" + "sweet".

 ### Narrow down options

-Without context, just two words "drink" + "sweet" leave a lot of ambiguity to guess a watermelon (many sweet drinks).
+Without any context, just two words "drink" + "sweet" leave<br/>
+a lot of ambiguity to guess a watermelon (many drinks are sweet).

 A more clarified "sentence" could be:
 > drink round red sweet fruit

-Each word narrows down matching object set to more specific candidates (including watermelon).
+Each word narrows down matching object set<br/>
+to more specific candidates (including watermelon).

 ### Avoid strict order

-Notice that the word order is not important - this line provides equivalent hints to guess the same thing:
+Notice that the word order is not important -<br/>
+this line provides (almost) equivalent hints for guessing:
 > round sweet fruit red drink

 It is not valid English grammar, but it somewhat works.